kmorfo/KMMTemplateMM/README.en.md

     -   `Compose Navigation` for navigation in declarative interfaces.
     -   `Moko Permissions` for multiplatform permission handling.
     -   `JUnit` for unit testing.
+    -   `Napier` is a logger library for Kotlin Multiplatform.

 ### Included Modules